 Physical cues can also be more direct.
 If you have your own office, put up a sign on your door as if you’re a store that’s open or closed.
 If you have a desk, try using a card colored red on one side and green on the other.
 You can flip to the side that matches your availability, as if you were signaling your status for waitstaff at a Brazilian steakhouse.

 Or if you don’t like the idea of signs, use whatever desk material is available.
 I used to work on a team where everyone received the same succulent during a workshop.
 We’d push our plant to the far corners of our desks when we were available for interruptions, but keep them closer to our side of the desk if we were not to be disturbed.

-We learned how to foster remote-team bonding and inclusivity over the last year.
+We’ve learned a lot about fostering remote-team bonding and inclusivity.
 How can we translate those lessons to a hybrid setup?

 Enforce one face per screen during meetings

 Think back to what meetings were like before lockdown.
 It was normal to pile into a meeting room that was smaller than you needed it to be.
 The lucky few who were able to get chairs at the table were literally in the most visible seats.
 Sometimes, one or two people would call in from home.
 Often in these cases, the workers in the room who were physically together would dominate the conversation, talking amongst themselves, while remote teammates were engaged as an afterthought, fighting to interject.

 Plus, meetings often continued after video or audio conference lines ended, where colocated attendees continued discussions en route to an elevator or to their desks.